Concept: Ida Hiršenfelder

 Feedback Loop video program presents the segment of video archive that is extremely important for understanding of video art and its social impact, but remains almost entirely unnoticed.
 It is the part of a video archive DIVA Station, which holds little potential for public presentation, yet a strong impact on the part of research and understanding the media.
 In this works the artists are dealing with experimental use of video language, and more often than not it is quite difficult to show them in a conventional presentation formats at galleries or festivals.
-One of the basic criterions for presenting time-based art is a limit on their duration, which makes sense when considering the attention span of the viewers who’s interest is after all the final aim of any public presentation, thus it should not last longer than an hour and a half.
-However some of the works far exceed this time limit like for example a video by Nika Špan Per aspera ad astra for which she used up the entire length of a VHS tape, lasting over four hours.
-She has recorded a quick and constant changing of the channels on her satellite television connection.
-The video accumulates a flood of information stream from mass media that has become merely a set of visual glitches.
+One of the basic criteria for presenting time-based art is a limit on their duration, which makes sense when considering the attention span of the viewers whose interest is after all the final aim of any public presentation, thus it should not last longer than an hour.

 The third reason for little attention to this works would be their close connection to the space (habitat) in which they have been produced.
 Initially, a lot of them were not meant to ever be shown at a gallery space to start with.
-Numerous long format video artworks with constant feedback loops were recorded by artists as a byproduct of their VJ performances (Maja Smrekar, Boštjan Čadež-FŠK); or as a collage of recordings that had been treated as invaluable material ever since the 80s and had been constantly re-cut, re-mixed, re-used (Rok Sieberer – Kuri, Zemira Alajbegović in Neven Korda – ZANK, Mirko Simič); or these videos were first produced as an exploration of telecommunication possibilities and production of video that had been interdependent of this systems e.g. experiments with early video oscillators (such as early experiments by Miha Vipotnik Video Graphics from 1975); or in the last decade or more this experiments had been produced by generative computer programs for audio-visual manipulation and transfer of data via streaming (Tanja Vujinović, Luka Dekleva, and Luka Prinčič).
+Numerous long format video artworks with constant feedback loops were recorded by artists as a by-product of their VJ performances (Maja Smrekar); or as a collage of recordings that had been treated as invaluable material ever since the 80s and had been constantly re-cut, re-mixed, re-used (Rok Sieberer – Kuri); or these videos were first produced as an exploration of telecommunication possibilities and production of video that had been interdependent of this systems e.g. experiments with early video oscillators (such as early experiments by Miha Vipotnik Video Graphics from 1975); or in the last decade these experiments had been produced by generative computer programs for audio-visual manipulation and transfer of data via streaming (Tanja Vujinović, Luka Dekleva, and Luka Prinčič).

-The initial production environment of the selected works were not art institution, therefore it seems only fair to the works to present them outside the strict gallery or museum setting, where the conditions of viewing and projection are naturally changed.
-The public outdoor space does not demand a fixed attention, but rather numerous casual passersby.
-We are planning to project a nine hour long screening from the sun dawn at 8 pm till the sun rise at 5 am at a museum square at Metelkova in order to make visible this precious materials.
+The initial production environment of the selected works was not art institution, therefore it seems only fair to the works to present them outside the strict gallery or museum setting, where the projection as well as the conditions of viewing are naturally changed.
+The public outdoor space does not demand a fixed attention, but rather attracts a numerous casual passers-byes.

 Mirko Simič, Parabola, 35′ 28″